 The Association maintains a standby loan guarantee agreement with Farmer Mac, a separate entity of the Farm Credit System, to guarantee pools of loans.
-Under the terms of the agreement that was established in 2011, Farmer Mac is obligated to purchase loans that default and limit the Association's maximum loss potential to \$4,000 within this guarantee pool.
+Under the terms of the agreement that was established in 2011 and closed out in 2022, Farmer Mac was obligated to purchase loans that defaulted and limited the Association's maximum loss potential to \$4,000 within this guaranteed pool.
 In 2021, the Association modified the agreement with Farmer Mac and established another pool of loans which have no loss share and are 100 percent guaranteed.
-At December 31, 2021, the principal balance of loans guaranteed by Farmer Mac was \$34,833.
-The balance of loans guaranteed for years ended 2020 and 2019 was \$8,430 and \$12,712, respectively.
-No losses have been recognized on the Farmer Mac pool in 2021, 2020 or 2019.
+At December 31, 2022, the principal balance of loans guaranteed by Farmer Mac was \$29,339.
+The balance of loans guaranteed for years ended 2021 and 2020 was \$34,833 and \$8,430, respectively.
+No losses have been recognized on the Farmer Mac pool in 2022, 2021 or 2020.

 The Association also utilizes government guarantees to help reduce risk on individual loan relationships and to help manage concentration risk.
-At December 31, 2021, the balance of loans secured by a government guarantee was \$38,314.
-The balance of loans secured by a government guarantee for the years ended 2020 and 2019 was \$41,616 and \$45,403, respectively.
+At December 31, 2022, the balance of loans secured by a government guarantee was \$30,930.
+The balance of loans secured by a government guarantee for the years ended 2021 and 2020 was \$38,314 and \$41,616, respectively.